mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

 In particular, I will be drawing from my own experiences with APL and Python to give empirical evidence that supports my statement.

+!!!
+This article is also the written version of a talk I gave at [FnConf 2022][fnconf-talk].
+!!!
+The talk slides are available [here][gh-talks] and I'll link to the YouTube recording ASAP.

 ## Background

 I started writing Python code in 2012 and that is the programming language I am most fluent in.